 That these resources are there-- the Bhagavad Gita, the Upanishads, or the different Vedanta traditions, they also belong to the Dalits.
 One way is to reject it.
 One way is to say that, no, this is the real meaning.
 We're talking about oneness.
 It should mean oneness in practice also in all these ways.
 So that's where we had the discussion, if you remember.

 Thank you, everybody.
 I just received a couple of comments.
-One comment was directly to you, Shweta, about Swami Chinmaya, and to your comment about him-- why Vedanta seems to be sitting away.
+One comment was directly to you, Shwetaji, about Swami Chinmaya, and to your comment about him-- why Vedanta seems to be sitting away.
 But Swami Chinmayananda, so did Swami Vivekananda, came down, and came and shared the knowledge.
-So shifting away from the [HINDI] to the [HINDI] aspect.
+So shifting away from the nigunti to the idheti aspect.
 So that was one comment.
-But coming to your question, there's a gentleman by [?
-Shriji, ?] and this is for you, Swami G, directly.
-How does jeevan mukti apply to the followers of other philosophies?
+But coming to your question, there's a gentleman by Shriji, and this is for you, Swamiji, directly.
+How does jivan mukti apply to the followers of other philosophies?

 Related to other philosophies, the way I understand it is do other philosophies accept it?
-Yes and no. There are a wide range of Vedanta philosophies which do not accept jeevan mukti.
-Only the [HINDI] mukti.
+Yes and no. There are a wide range of Vedanta philosophies which do not accept jivan mukti.
+Only videha mukti.
 That means full enlightenment is possible only after the death of this particular body.
-If I'm not wrong, [HINDI] Advaita would be one of them.
+If I'm not wrong, Vishishtadvaita would be one of them.
 I'm not very sure.
-Would it accept jeevan mukti?
+Would it accept jivan mukti?

 Only reinterpreting it in a very different way.